-Participants broke into two groups again and discussed the four major stages of the patient journey:
+In the afternoon, participants broke into four groups again and discussed the four major stages of the patient journey:

 - When deciding whether or not to seek cross-border healthcare: Prior authorisation; rights under the Directive versus the Regulation; referrals/dialogue with health professionals assessing medical need; what information patients need to make a decision. - Before leaving: What practical arrangements patients need to think about before leaving. - When accessing care abroad: What information patients need to know regarding the Member State of treatment and healthcare providers, e.g. quality and safety standards, administrative processes, prices and payment, etc. - When returning home: issues regarding reimbursement; complaints and redress mechanisms; continuity of care; cross-border prescriptions.